 Adequate Sleep

-Quality sleep is considered indispensable to good metabolic health and may reduce the risk of chronic diseases.
-Sleep 7-9 hours each night.
+Getting enough sleep is thought to be essential for maintaining metabolic health and may lower the risk of developing chronic illnesses.
+Get seven to nine hours of sleep every night.

 Stress Management